Video production is complicated. Even a simple vlog involves writing, scheduling, filming, editing, publishing, and promotion.

-Asana, Simplenote, Notion, and other project management platforms are as useful as you want them to be.
-The benefit of Asana, Lara’s go-to, is that it’s easy to scale up for multiple projects and invite collaborators.
-Simplenote is more pared down and text-based, giving it a low barrier to entry for folks who are starting solo or just want to keep it simple.
-Notion is a great middle ground –– a powerful platform that can work for just about any project, with simple, easy-to-follow graphics and user flows.
+Asana, Simplenote, Notion, and other project management platforms are each useful in different ways.
+The benefit of Asana is that it’s easy to scale up for multiple projects and invite collaborators.
+Simplenote is more pared down and text-based, giving it a low barrier to entry for those who are starting solo or just want to keep things simple.
+Notion is a great middle ground—a powerful platform that can work for just about any project, with simple, easy-to-follow graphics and user flows.

 Finally, use your calendar app.
 Create calendar events for every stage of your workflow and set them to repeat every month (or week or whatever).

-If you thought project management was boring, now we’re gonna talk about file naming conventions.
-But like process, it’s critical to keeping yourself organized, efficient, and sane.
-When you’re shooting multiple takes, working with b-roll, or have different shots, you’ll have a lot of video files flying around.
+Like process, file naming is important for keeping yourself organized, efficient, and sane.
+When you’re shooting multiple takes, working with B-roll, or have different shots, you’ll have a lot of video files flying around.
 Using a standardized naming system is the only way to keep track of everything and be able to find it quickly when you need it.

 Unfortunately, naming any version of your video “.final” is just begging to be jinxed.

 Some teams might add other elements to file names, like the client’s name or the editor’s initials.
 Whatever works for you.
-Free applications like Posthaste can be a lifesaver and make it so that every episode has the exact same file organization structure, and will make it easy for others to hop in and out of your project files.
+Free applications like Post Haste can be a lifesaver by ensuring every file has the exact same naming organization structure, making it easy for others to hop in and out of your project files.

 You can also create a blank template folder that you duplicate and customize for every episode.
 Just remember to be consistent and stick to a system that works for you.

 5. Systematize everything